tenstorrent/tt-metal/tech_reports/LLMs/llms.md

 ## 3. Features
 ### 3.1 Generative Decoding

+Almost every LLM generates text in the same manner: Given a prompt from the user, the LLM predicts the next token.
+Then, the LLM takes that new token and uses it as context to predict the following token.
+This process repeats until the LLM generates a token that indicates the end of the sequence, or until the user decides to stop the generation.
+The process is called "autoregressive generation" because each new token is used to predict the next token.

+#### Model Inputs and Outputs
+Inputs to the mode for generative decoding are generally:
+- tokens: produced by the tokenizer
+- position ids: the position of the tokens in the sequence
+- KV cache: an inference optimization that caches intermediate values

+In the model, tokens are embedded from the vocabulary space to the embedding space.
+Position ids are necessary for updating the KV cache and for positional embeddings like RoPE.

+The model outputs:
+- logits for the next token
+- an updated KV cache

+The logits are unnormalized probabilities over the vocabulary.
+Given these probabilities, the sampler must decide which of these tokens in the vocabulary will be chosen.
+There are a few sampling methods that are commonly used to pick the next token.
+- greedy decoding (argmax of the logits, picks the most likely next token)
+- top-p/top-k sampling (restricts the logits according to p and k values, then samples according to the remaining probabilities)

+#### KV cache
+The KV cache is an inference optimization.
+It allows us to cache some intermediate values during the first inference step which are reused in later steps.
+On the first inference step, the model processes the full prompt and caches the K and V projections for each layer.
+Subsequent inference steps compute a Q, K, V projection only for the new token, then use the cached K and V projections in attention.
+Therefore the first step (prefill) creates the KV cache and subsequent steps (decode) use and update the cache.

+The size of the KV cache depends on the batch size and sequence length.
+Since accelerators have finite memory, it can be necessary to tradeoff batch size and sequence length to allow the KV cache to fit in memory.

+#### Batching
+LLMs use batching to process multiple sequences in parallel.
+There are a few reasons why batching is useful:
+- Real-world LLM services need to handle multiple concurrent requests.
+- LLM inference is bound by time to read model weights from DRAM.
+Batching allows model weight reuse across multiple sequences.
+- Total throughput of the system increases with batch size.

+However, there are tradeoffs with batching.
+As the batch size increases, the latency per decode step will also increase.
+It is typical to use different batch sizes for different use cases, depending on the goal of the system.

+#### Performance Metrics
+Time to first token (TTFT) measures the latency to generate the first token of the sequence.
+This is the time to prefill a prompt.
+It is a measure of interactivity.

+Total throughput (tokens per second) tells us the total number of tokens that the model can generate per second. `total throughput = batch size / decode step latency`.
+Total throughput is important for cost-sensitive systems or offline processing, where interactivity is less important than throughput.
+Generally, increasing batch size will increase total throughput.

+User throughput (tokens per second per user) is calculate as `user throughput = 1 / decode step latency`.
+User throughput tells us how interactive the model is, and tells us how fast the generation is for a single user.
+Generally, decreasing batch size will increase user throughput.

+Note that each of these metrics change with batch size and sequence length.
+When reporting TTFT, total throughput, and user throughput, the batch size and sequence length must be specified.

 ### 3.2 Prefill and Decode

 Large language models require two distinct phases for inference due to the fundamental nature of transformer attention and autoregressive generation: prefill and decode.